![]() |

 As you progress, you will want to buy your own equipment and club members are happy to offer advice and help in getting the best equipment for you.

-ASAC is affiliated to the Sub-Aqua Association (SAA) and offers training for SAA qualifications: Open Water Diver, Club Diver, Dive Leader and higher.
 SAA qualifications are equivalent to those offered by other bodies such as PADI or BSAC.
 SAA qualifications are also equivanlet to the appropriate international standards set by CMAS and are recognised all over the world.
+The equivalence of SAAqualifications to those of other agencies is shown in the table below.